SANITIZING FOOD PROCESSING SURFACES AND EQUIPMENT: DEFINITIONS AND PROCEDURES

 TERMINOLOGY

 The following definitions are directly quoted from R. H. Schmidt’s article (2015), “Basics Elements of Equipment cleaning and Sanitizing in Food Processing and Handling Operations.”[ii]
 This scientific study is one of the most comprehensive and well-written articles that clearly differentiates between the various sanitary procedures used in the industry.
 It also classifies the different types of soils so businesses can make an informed choice when selecting a product.
-Furthermore, it identifies and discusses the chemical makeup of ingredients that will best suit your sanitary needs.
-As a result, this article is a forerunner and is cited extensively in subsequent works on this subject.

-DEFINITIONS AND PURPOSE (emphasis added)
+DEFINITIONS AND PURPOSE

 Cleaning: complete removal of food soil using appropriate detergent chemicals under recommended conditions.